Roger Eagle at 355 snapped by Steve Hopkins with laundry in background

 When I knew him, he was living in the coal hole at 355 Wilbraham Road.
 Later he risked hypothermia living in a unconverted loft space of a Liverpool warehouse.
 Judy Williams told Bill Sykes: “When Roger was really struggling in Whaley Bridge and was short of money, the help that he asked for was not given generously.
 I think they did help him to get his house but it wasn’t seen as a gift really, he owed them for that”.

 As Paul Burke recalls: “He genuinely believed that more music would make the world a better place.
 Although this sounds rather hippyish in tone, he was nevertheless right wing in his attitudes towards the poor and the weak, although this was a result of his rather posh background.
 He did not believe in taxes or governments really; this chimes with his views on the poor.
 Politically he was close to the adherents of the present day Tea Party ‘faction’ in US politics.
 Oddly though, he never showed any real interest in being rich or making real money for himself.”

 Most who knew him saw him as an educator.
 He was known as the king of the blues compilation tape.
 Let Steve Hopkins’s view stand as a specimen: “The important thing about Roger is how he influenced a whole generation of Manchester musicians.
 He influenced their taste and was responsible for educating them”.

-Mygoodself in 1992 with screenwriter Helen East and Ian Wilson
+Mygoodself in 1992 with screenwriter Helen East and Ian Wilson of Sad Cafe

 Only yesterday Mick Hucknall told me: “He and I were very close friends…The most romantic, idealist R&B missionary I have ever known bless him!”